-If you how to make bathing easier for your parent, I have another article discussing a lot of different things you can do to make it a more comfortable and dignified experience for all parties – you can read that article here.
+If you want to know how to make bathing easier for your parent, I have another article discussing a lot of different things you can do to make the experience a more comfortable, and dignified one, for all parties – you can read that article here.

 How often does Medicare pay for a walker, or any other type of equipment that it covers ?